The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

 \subsection{What field of view do we need?}

 Many observational surveys have limited field of view around the sightline.
 This can negatively impact their ability to study the \galacc, since it requires us to probe distances up to $r \sim 30$ cMpc in order to capture the extent of the flux enhancement.
-However, it is important to realise that such distance is not the transverse distance to the sightline, but rather the 3D distance between a pixel in the spectrum and a galaxy.
-Therefore, even when observations probe only a smaller transverse distance ($r_\perp$), they can still probe 3D separations $r > r_\perp$, at the price of a smaller statistic.
-Therefore, here we answer the question: \textit{What is the impact of $r_\perp$ on the cross-correlation signal?}
+However, it is important to realise that such distance is not the transverse distance to the sightline ($r_\perp$), but rather the 3D distance between a pixel in the spectrum and a galaxy.
+Therefore, observations can probe 3D separations $r > r_\perp$, at the price of a reduced number of pixel-galaxy pairs.
+Therefore, here we answer the question: \textit{What is the impact of a maximum transverse distance $r_\perp^\mathrm{max}$ on the cross-correlation signal?}

 In order to address this question, we show in Fig.~\ref{fig:corr_vary_rt} the cross-correlation obtained by imposing different values for the maximum galaxy-sightline (transverse) distance (solid colored lines).
 For comparison, we show the predicted cross-correlation with no maximum $r_\perp$ limit (black dashed line).
-It appears clear that a transverse length as small as $r_\perp \approx 5$ is sufficient to capture the cross-correlation signal without adding any significant noise.
-However, limiting $r_\perp$ severely decreases the number of configurations (\ie galaxy-pixel pairs) at distances $r \sim r_\mathrm{max}$, therefore increasing the statistical noise.
+It appears clear that a transverse length as small as $r_\perp^\mathrm{max} \approx 5$ is sufficient to capture the cross-correlation signal without adding any significant noise.
+However, limiting $r_\perp^\mathrm{max}$ severely decreases the number of configurations (\ie galaxy--pixel pairs) at distances $r \gtrsim r_\perp^\mathrm{max}$, therefore increasing the statistical noise.
 Nevertheless, our results are very encouraging for future surveys aiming at detecting this cross-correlation, as even with limited fields of view around the quasar sightline, the signal can be faithfully recovered.
-In fact, while both probing larger $r_\perp$ and observing more sightlines increase the number of galaxy-pixel pairs, the latter allow us to probe a larger variety of cosmic environments, and it should therefore be favoured.
+In fact, while both probing larger $r_\perp^\mathrm{max}$ and observing more sightlines increase the number of galaxy--pixel pairs, the latter allows us to probe a larger variety of cosmic environments, and it should therefore be favoured.
+Finally, limiting $r_\perp^\mathrm{max}$ also reduces the (average) number of galaxies around each spectrum used in the computation of the \galacc.
+We report this number for the same $r_\perp$ cuts in the outer colorbar.
+This, in combination with Fig.~\ref{fig:corr_vary_Llos},~\ref{fig:corr_vary_Llos_Mstar1e9},~\ref{fig:corr_vary_Llos_Mstar1e10},~\ref{fig:corr_OIII_vs_SFR_vs_Mstar} and \ref{fig:corr_gaps} (and relative discussions) gives a comprehensive overview of the impact of galaxy selection on the \galacc.